Bank Of America Is Leveraged For Success In Rising Rate Environment

 Medicine Taken: Improved Balance Sheet Quality

-Over the last 5 years, charge-offs, litigation expense and reserves and write-downs totaled almost $200b compared to a base of ~$900b in loans at the beginning of the recession.
-Consequently charge-offs have dropped from 3.6% of loans during the recession to 0.4% for 2006.
+Over the last 5 years, charge-offs, litigation expense and reserves and write-downs totaled almost $200B compared to a base of ~$900B in loans at the beginning of the recession.
+Consequently, charge-offs have dropped from 3.6% of loans during the recession to 0.4% for 2006.
 While a low charge-off rate environment generally is not the most opportune time to invest in banks, we are hardly at the point of overextended credit (judging by the asset mix of the big banks - see chart above) or aggressive lending standards (especially for mortgage loans, see below).
 Despite this headwind, BAC's TBVS has increased nicely over the last few years.

 Source: Bank of America